Machete (character): Machete series

-Machete Kills

 Machete returns in Machete Kills, where he is employed by Rathcock (Charlie Sheen), the President of the United States, to foil a plan of world domination.
 The perpetrator is initially thought to be Mendez (Demián Bichir), a crazed revolutionary planning to missile-bomb the Congressional Palace.
 However, Machete finds out that the true mastermind is Luther Voz (Mel Gibson), who is keen on initiating rampage throughout the U.S. Machete finds Voz and foils his plans, but a now-disfigured Voz, having been burnt by Machete, escapes into outer space with his henchmen.
 Without hesitating, Machete agrees to track him down in space.
 The end of the film advertises a third Machete-led spin-off film entitled Machete Kills Again in Space.